-4. The Total remuneration paid in 2023 to the Board Members for the fiscal year 2022 following the approval of the general assembly:

-• The board members' remuneration was determined based on the provisions of the governance guide and the prevailing Commercial Companies Law at the time of the general assembly's convening and approval on 21/03/2023 to the board's proposal.
+- Women represent 14.3% of the Board of Directors, with Ms. Shaikha Nasser Mohamed Ali Alnuwais holding the position after being nominated in 2024.
+The current Board was elected by the General Assembly, with each member serving a three-year term." - The representation of women on the Board of Directors is 14.3% (1 out of 7 members), with Ms. Shaikha Nasser Mohamed Ali Alnuwais holding the female seat on the Board after being nominated for this position in 2024. - 3.
+Total Board Members' Remuneration Paid in 2024 for the Fiscal Year 2023, Upon Approval of the General Assembly: The board members' remuneration was determined based on the provisions of the governance guide and the prevailing Commercial Companies Law at the time of the general assembly's convening and approval on 23/04/2024 to the board's proposal.
 The board members' remuneration consists of a percentage of the net profit, and in all cases, the remuneration for board members must not exceed 10% of the net profit for the fiscal year ended after deducting depreciation, reserves, and in accordance with the above, the rewards for board members are determined through a proposal or recommendation from the board and submitted to the company's general assembly.
-In 2023, the total remuneration for board members paid amounted to AED 7,015,350, with the chairman receiving AED 2,551,036, the vice-chairman receiving AED 1,275,518, and each member receiving AED 637,759, (excluding the 5% Value Added Tax).
+In 2024, the total remuneration for board members paid amount to AED 3,844,865, with the chairman receiving AED of AED 1,398,132.73, the vice-chairman receiving AED 699,066.37, and each member receiving AED 349,533.18, (excluding the 5% Value Added Tax). - for the Board Committees and according to the governance rules, the Board members receive AED 4,000 per committee meeting, AED 10,000 for Real Estate & Investment Committee meetings, and AED 8,000 for transportation outside Abu Dhabi.